-- A broad range of consultations and analyses is required to recommend on the appropriate balance for the roles of governments and of markets in achieving the goal of a climate secure society that is robust and resilient to climate pressures. - Capital markets need to understand and be confident that they understand the impacts of climate change adaptation and mitigation, within Canada and in the global community.
+- There will continue to be competing visions about the future and about how scarce financial resources should best be allocated by society.
+Choices in future investments in adaptation will compete with investments in other issues, including climate change mitigation. - A broad range of consultations and analyses is required to recommend on the appropriate balance for the roles of governments and of markets in achieving the goal of a climate secure society that is robust and resilient to climate pressures. - Capital markets need to understand and be confident that they understand the impacts of climate change adaptation and mitigation, within Canada and in the global community.
 They also need to be confident that the signals from governments are clear and consistent. - National partnerships are useful means to develop consistent methodologies to address social, economic, ecosystem vulnerabilities and how to establish priorities. - Initial actions could be undertaken in the area of critical infrastructure, looking at issues of resiliency and possible redundancy, building on the growing interest in infrastructure renewal, in both public and private sectors.
 In rebuilding this capital stock, climate change must be incorporated in the planning and implementation. - To move ahead, there is a need for leadership and broadly-based engagement across the private, public and non-governmental sectors which build collaboration provide clear mandates and responsibilities and enhance communication.